gammapy/gammapy/docs/spectrum/simulation.rst

 Getting Started
 ===============

-This section show you how to simulate a `~gammapy.spectrum.SpetrumObservation` given a source model and instrument response functions.
+This section show you how to simulate a `~gammapy.spectrum.SpectrumObservation` given a source model and instrument response functions.
 The latter will also be simulated to make this tutorial independent of any real data.
 No background measurement is simulated in this example.
 Simulating the IRFs works like this